BDRSuite vs Zerto comparison

 Find out what your peers are saying about BDRSuite vs. Zerto and other solutions.
 Updated: May 2024.

-BDRSuite is ranked 13th in Backup and Recovery with 62 reviews while Zerto is ranked 2nd in Backup and Recovery with 235 reviews.
+BDRSuite is ranked 7th in Disaster Recovery (DR) Software with 62 reviews while Zerto is ranked 2nd in Disaster Recovery (DR) Software with 236 reviews.
 BDRSuite is rated 8.2, while Zerto is rated 9.0.
 The top reviewer of BDRSuite writes "Can automatically pull the virtual machines that we have in an environment".
 On the other hand, the top reviewer of Zerto writes "Gives us business continuity capabilities during hurricane season and in case of ransomware".
 BDRSuite is most compared with Veeam Backup & Replication, NAKIVO Backup & Replication, Vinchin Backup & Recovery, Acronis Cyber Protect and Hornetsecurity Altaro VM Backup, whereas Zerto is most compared with Veeam Backup & Replication, VMware SRM, Rubrik, Commvault Cloud and Dell RecoverPoint for Virtual Machines.
 See our BDRSuite vs. Zerto report.

-See our list of best Backup and Recovery vendors and best Disaster Recovery (DR) Software vendors.
+See our list of best Disaster Recovery (DR) Software vendors and best Backup and Recovery vendors.